pd95/promptmind/README.md

     poetry run python scripts/index.py
     ```

+    (by default the documents in `docs` will be read.
+But you can specify a different folder as a parameter.)

 3. Run the query app:

     ```bash
     poetry run python scripts/query.py "What is this project about?"
     ```

+    (by default the model "phi4-mini" will be used, but you can specify a different model as additional parameter)

 4. The system will retrieve relevant information using FAISS and generate responses with your local LLM via Ollama.